hhl/hhl/sddm-themes-hhl/deepspace/README.md

 This sddm theme was created for siduction.

-This is my own version of it, directors choise ;)
+This is my own version of it, directors choise :wink: